adamjodlowski/nodejs-vs-vertx/README.md

 ### Webpage render

-TODO
+ETA: end of June

 Conclusions
 -----------

 * Vert.x sent more data down the tubes, I suppose it's caused by different 'Date' header formatting (it uses Rhino's NativeDate instead of JavaScript's Date).
 It also prints slightly longer 'X-Response-Timeout' (e.g. 13.0 instead of 13).
 I might look into it in the future.
-* Native string manipulation (simple concat) in V8 destroys JVM's.
+* Native string manipulation (simple concat) in V8 seems faster than JVM's.

 Fun facts
 ---------